ververica/flink-training/troubleshooting/introduction/README.md

 12:11:04.062 [main] INFO o.a.f.r.d.DispatcherRestEndpoint - Web frontend listening at http://localhost:8081.
 ```

+You can also specify the parallelism via `--parallelism <number>` if needed (may be valuable in local setups).

 ### The Flink Job

 This simple Flink job reads measurement data from a Kafka topic with eight partitions.
 For the purpose of this training,